 - Preferably previous experience in the field of human services as an employee, student, or volunteer

-- Evidence of interest, ability, and potential for professional social work practice on an advanced level as demonstrated by three letters of recommendation and a written personal statement.
+- Evidence of interest, ability, and potential for professional social work practice on an advanced level as demonstrated by your letters of recommendation.

 To apply to the Master of Social Work program at St. Ambrose University, follow this process: